2raj2raj/bitcoin-educational-content/courses/pos305/en.md

 ### Working with BTCPay Server

-The objective of this course block will be to have a general understanding of BTCPay Server software.
-In a shared environment, it’s recommended to follow the instructor’s demonstration and follow along with the BTCPay Server Coursebook to follow the teacher.
+The objective of this course block is to gain a general understanding of BTCPay Server software.
+In a shared environment, it’s recommended to follow the instructor’s demonstration and refer to the BTCPay Server Coursebook to follow along with the teacher.
 You will learn how to create a wallet through multiple methods.
 Examples include Hot wallet setups and hardware wallets connected through BTCPay Server Vault.
 These objectives occur in the Demo environment, displayed and given access to by your course instructor.

 If you follow this course by yourself, you can find a list of third-party hosts for Demo purposes at https://directory.btcpayserver.org/filter/hosts.
-We strongly advise against using these third-party options as production environments, but they serve the right purposes for an introduction to using Bitcoin and BTCPay Server.
+We strongly advise against using these third-party options as production environments; however, they serve the right purpose for introducing the use of Bitcoin and BTCPay Server.

 As a BTCPay Server rockstar trainee, you might have previous experience setting up a Bitcoin node.
-This course will talk specifically tailored to the BTCPay Server Software stack.
+This course is specifically tailored to the BTCPay Server Software stack.

 Many of the options in BTCPay Server exist in some form or another in other Bitcoin Wallet-related software.

 ### BTCPay Server Login screen

 As you are welcomed to the Demo environment, you are asked to ‘Login’ or ‘Create your account.’
-Server administrators might turn off the feature of creating new accounts for security reasons.
+Server administrators may disable the feature of creating new accounts for security reasons.
 BTCPay Server logos and button colors can be changed because BTCPay Server is Open Source Software.
 A Third-party host can White-label the software and change the entire look.

 ![image](assets/en/0.webp)